What’s Single Sign-On and what’s so “singular” about it?

 That’s where SCIM comes in.
 SCIM is a protocol created in 2011.
 It allows you to stop worrying about updating identities.
 As a matter of fact, once you set it up with your SSO, each identity change on the identity provider’s side will be taken into account and spread out on all the services that use this SSO.
 Thus the security of your system will be preserved.
 For instance, an employee who left your company will no longer be able to access the services they used to log in to.
 Similarly, someone who changed their name after getting married will have their profile updated on all their services.

 To sum up, SCIM enables you to keep data up-to-date to avoid any problems.
-As a matter of fact, such issues occur frequently, according to a study conducted by Beyond Identity.
+As a matter of fact, such issues occur frequently, according to a study on employee access in companies conducted by Beyond Identity.
 The latter reveals that 83% of employees have already kept access to their former companies after leaving them.
 What’s more, 56% of them have tried to harm their former employers by using their previous login information.
 Lastly, 74% of employers claim to have been negatively impacted by an employee who has kept their access info.
 That’s why keeping identity information up-to-date is crucial for companies.
 This is known as identity lifecycle management.

 Besides, according to the OWASP (Open Web Application Security Project), the problems stemming from access control inside companies were ranked #5 in 2017 and #1 in 2021.
 Hence reliable identity management is essential, and the use of SCIM is greatly recommended.
 If you wish to know more about SCIM, please don’t hesitate to see our article.